LBNL-HEP-QIS/QPS_public/README.md

     * Probability distribution (with errors) of θmax for an N-step QPS simulation

 ### data/
+The data included consists of various numpy files.
+Qiskit simulations for the following parameter combinations are included:
+* one initial f1, g12= 0
+* one initial f1, g12= 1
+* one initial f2, g12= 0
+* one initial f2, g12= 1
+The default for Qiskit simulations is 1e5 shots.

+Also, classical MCMC data is included for g12=0, as well as analytical θmax distributions.

+The files are labeled as follows:
 * `counts_Nstep_*.npy`           &larr;  QPS_Paper_Plots.ipynb
     * QPS with mid-circuit meas. simulation counts
 * `counts_OLD_Nstep_*.npy`       &larr;  QPS_Paper_Plots.ipynb